 Price is perception.
 As a real estate investor and property owner, pricing is all about perception.
-If the property is perceived as being desirable, you can charge more than if the property is not seen as desirable.
+If the property is perceived as being desirable, you can charge more rent than if the property is not seen as desirable.
 Sounds pretty obvious, right?
 But it’s not always something that landlords take into account.

 The kitchen is the “money” room.
 It’s the room that people gravitate toward when seeing a listing.
 It’s the one that people care about the most, because it’s so highly trafficked and used.
 So, if you’re going to focus your energy (and wallet) on any one particular room, this should be it.

 Much like the kitchen, there are easy fixes here.
-Hardware, fixtures, shower faucets, vanities, and mirrors are quick and inexpensive options that can almost always be done on a DIY basis for increased cost savings.
+Hardware, bathroom fixtures, shower faucets, vanities, and mirrors are quick and inexpensive options that can almost always be done on a DIY basis for increased cost savings.

-People love big TVs.
+Potential renters love big TVs.
 But here’s the thing: They aren’t nearly as expensive as they were five or 10 years ago.
 In fact, you can get a pretty good quality 65-inch TV for $500 or less.
 This makes it an affordable entertainment upgrade that you can add to your rental property.

 Outdoor living is very appealing to renters.
 There’s just something about having a space outside of the home that you can enjoy without having to shoulder the burden of responsibility to care for it.